 - Join Forces — The importance of putting accountability behind your financial strategies.
 You team up with a budget partner and hold each other accountable for reaching your own goals.

 - Simplify — This guide is all about streamlining your financial life so you’ll have more control over it.
-And in today’s world with so many too-good-to-pass-up credit deals, this is an underrated area.
+In today’s world with so many too-good-to-pass-up credit deals, this is an underrated area.

 - Age Your Money and Extend — This is the guide that helps you to create extra room in your financial life by saving and preparing for contingency expenses.
 The idea is to put you permanently in control of your money.